OxygenCobalt/Auxio/info/FAQ.md

 ExoPlayer is far more flexible than the native MediaPlayer API, which allows Auxio to have consistent behavior across devices & OEMs, along with allowing Auxio to be extended to music sources outside of local files.
 You can read more about the benefits (and drawbacks) of ExoPlayer [Here](https://exoplayer.dev/pros-and-cons.html).

-## Why is there no black mode?

-Android does not support a black mode directly, only dark and light.
-Therefore I have to implement the mode myself, which will take some time.
-I plan to add it however.

 ## Why cant I have a custom accent?

 Custom accents would require some changes to the accent system in the app, which will take some time.
 I plan to add them however.